-It took me many years to fully conceptualise the utility of what my father had taught me.
+It took me many years to fully conceptualise the full utility of what my father had taught me.
 Furthermore, the concept of being ‘fit for purpose’ has now extended its efficacy into many other areas in my life including:

 What Does It Mean To Be Fit?